Andrea Seculin: Juve Stabia

 In July 2011 he left for Serie B newcomer Juve Stabia.
 The club loaned numbers of players from la Viola as well as other team.
 He had to compete with Simone Colombi for the first choice in first half of season, played 6 games, on round 1, 3, 8 to 10 and 15.
 He wore no.90 shirt that season, his year of birth.
 Since January 2012 Seculin was the regular starter.

 Chievo

 Loan to Avellino

 In July 2013 Seculin was signed by Chievo for undisclosed fee, re-joining fellow U21 internationals Marco Silvestri and Sergio Viotti.
 Seculin was immediately left for Serie B newcomer Avellino.

 Loan to Sampdoria

 On 2 September 2019, he was loaned to Serie A club Sampdoria with an option to purchase.

 SPAL

 On 28 July 2021 he joined SPAL.

 Pistoiese

 On 31 January 2022, Seculin signed a three-year contract with Pistoiese.

 Modena

 On 6 July 2022, Seculin signed with Modena.
+On 14 July 2023, his contract with Modena was extended until 2024, with an option for another year.

+Trapani

+On 12 July 2024, Seculin moved to Trapani in Serie C. On 29 January 2025, Seculin returned to Modena on loan.

+Reggiana

+On 9 August 2025, Seculin signed a one-season contract with Reggiana.